GeoscienceAustralia/sar-pipeline/docs/pipelines/isce3_rtc.md

 ### 4.1.
 Docker Image

 The workflow is best run using the docker image as multiple conda environments are required.
 The docker file can be found at [Docker/isce3_rtc/Dockerfile](../../Docker/isce3_rtc/Dockerfile).
-As can be seen in the Dockerfile, the image utilises 3 conda environment:
+As can be seen in the Dockerfile, the image utilises 3 conda environments:

 - [sar-pipeline](../../environment.yaml) - The main environment for downloading data and creating metadata
 - [pygssearch-env](../../Conda/pygssearch/) - An isolated environment for downloading data from the Copernicus Australasia DataHub